prashanX2/temp-esper/README.md

 Fog Computing based CEP Engine
 ==================

-This Engine written using Esper CEP engine make use of Fog computing and also Cloud computing vai the gateway according to event priorities.
+This engine written using Esper CEP engine make use of Fog computing and also Cloud computing via a gateway event scheduling mechanism according to event priorities.

 requirements